ikbaou/wildfly-k8s/README.md

 ## Build and run standalone
 ### Pre-requisites
-not much, gradlew will handle JDK download and fire up a jetty instance on port 8080
+* not much, gradlew will handle JDK download and fire up a jetty instance on port 8080
+### Run
 ```
 gradlew appRun
 ```